Ryanvuha/Deep-Reinforcement-Learning-for-5G-Networks/README.md

 4- Copy parse_new.py to every one of these figures_M=k folders.
 Then run it from the shell in from these folders: `./parse_new.py`.
 This will generate 4 files in each of these folders.

 5- In `main.py` uncomment lines 426 and 435.
+Change the seed to reflect the seed of the desired convergence reward.
 Comment 437 and 440.
 This now allows the optimal algorithm to run.
 Change `self.M_ULA` as in step 2 above.
 Store results to the folder 'figures M=k optimal' where k = 4, 8, ..., 64.
 When these are created, you still need to run parse_new.py in each one of these folders similar to step 4 above.

 6- Make sure a folder 'figures' is created.
-Change line 20 in `plotting_v5.py` to reflect the path where your 'figures' folder is.
-Now run `plotting_v5.py` and you should be good.
+Change line 20 in `plotting_v6.py` to reflect the path where your 'figures' folder is.
+Now run `plotting_v6.py` and you should be good.